What is Self-Sequestering?

 During and after self-sequestering:

 - Wear a face covering at all times except when inside your room, brushing teeth, taking a shower, or eating.

 - Frequently wash your hands.

-- Get tested for COVID-19 twice per week through UHS until you are fully vaccinated.
+- Get tested for COVID-19 once a week through UHS until you are fully vaccinated.

 - Observe all local, county and state public health orders.